Tecno Spark 4: Reception

 Dickson Otieno from Tech-ish gave the Spark 4 a score of 3.6/5, praising the design, but stated that it's boring, copying the same design every time.
 However, he noted that the battery is a good upgrade from Spark 3 Pro.

 George Kamau from Techweez noted that Spark 4 looks good as a budget phone, but concluded that the device fails in the competitive budget smartphones market.

 Usama Anjum from Phone World praised the Spark 4 design and the triple rear camera.
 He opined that the features is okay for a budget smartphone.

 Anfernee Onamu from Gadgets Africa praised Spark 4 for its screen, battery life and fun features, but opined that the device has a low-quality camera.

 Nixon Kanali from Tech Trends KE praised the overall design of Spark 4, stating that it's easy to use and handle.
-He went further to praise the device support for Faiba and its battery performance.
+He went further to praise the device's support for Faiba and its battery performance.

 Kevin Kimani from Mobi Trends praised the Spark 4 for its display, camera and battery, but noted that the charging speed is slow due to lack of fast charging technology.